BEST BEACHES IN ZANZIBAR

 Access: Access: Approximately 1 hour by taxi or bus

-Best for: Dolphin sightings and star gazing
+Great for: Dolphin sightings and star gazing

 Kizimkazi Beach, situated in the southern region of Zanzibar, is a tranquil and secluded destination renowned for its dolphin sightings and dhow boat tours.
 This beach is not typically a beach destination due to the significant differences between high and low tides, but it offers a unique and serene experience for those looking to escape the tourist crowds and immerse themselves in nature and local culture.